Greece Cultural School Trips & Tours

 - Extensive group travel insurance

 - 1 in 10 free place ratio

-Price shown is based on 35 paying passengers departing from a London airport in September 18 and is subject to availability.
+Price shown is based on 35 departing from a London airport on selected dates in February 2020 and is subject to availability.

 On-tour support includes...

 - Airport assistance during check-in, security and gate checks on your outbound flight from the UK

 - Airport assistance when you arrive back at your UK airport when you book a coach transfer to take you home

 - Services of a Local Guide

 No visit to Athens is complete without a visit to the Acropolis to see the Parthenon, the symbol of classical Greece, as well as the Erechtheum.
 Explore the Acropolis Archaeological Museum and take in the spectacular view from the Acropolis of the Theatre of Dionysos, the first stone theatre ever built.
 Take our three hour guide and coach walking tour to see all this as well as The Sanctuary of Zeus and Hadrian’s Arch.

 This Acropolis is a marvel of architecture with a full exhibition of the glory of Ancient Athens.
 Various attractions such as votives, artifacts of every day life, statues from archaic period, Caryatids, and of course the Parthenon hall with the metopes, the pediments and the frieze.
 The Temple remains show the size of a fabulous temple and Roman arch that separated the new and old cities of Athens.